wp-plugins/gwolle-gb/readme.txt

 The following list contains things I'd like to include in future releases.
 If you have a feature request please use the forum on WordPress.org; I'll may add it to the list then.

-* Smiley integration
 * More inline documentation
-*	Better permission management (the current one is very poor)
+*	Better permission management (the current one is poor)
+* Gravatar support
+* Custom fields (e. g.
+'ICQ number' etc.)
+* More functions & methods, less code redundancy.
+* Support for WordPress MU.
+* Better database structure (e. g. 'id' insted of 'entry_id')
+* Widget (at the dashboard as well as the sidebar(s))

 == Known bugs ==